 For PowerPoint slides use:

 - high contrast color scheme (white or light background with black text or the reverse)

 - templated slide format

 - san-serif font, such as Arial, and maintain a large font size (20+ point)

 In addition to technical equipment, bring the following with you:

 - Memory stick with any audio and visual materials you need.
 Do not depend upon being able to access the internet during your presentation.

-- Print copies (12 pt font) of your paper or presentation outline for audience members who can more easily follow the presentation if they can both listen and read it.
+- Print copies (12 pt font and 18pt font) of your paper or presentation outline for audience members who can more easily follow the presentation if they can both listen and read it.
 Feel free to add the disclaimer, “Please do not distribute without permission of the author” and/or “Please return at the end of the session.”